LAS1010 : An Introduction to Latin America

 - Latin American cultural production: Dealing with tradition and modernity.
 Cinema, music and literature.

-Semester Two: Ideology, politics and contemporary challenges.
+Weeks 7 to 11: Ideology, politics and contemporary challenges.

 - The short Twentieth Century: The emergence of “The People” in ideology and politics.